(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 People who want to streamline collaboration between planners, designers, and developers

-Key Topic: Why prompts are important for developers, changing work structures and basic concepts.
+Core Topic: Why prompts are important for developers, the changing work structure, and fundamental concepts.

-Topics Covered: Importance, defining good prompts, considerations when writing, value of patterns, etc.
+Topics Covered: Importance, defining good prompts, considerations when writing, the value of patterns, etc.

-Key Topic: Basic patterns for requesting actual functional code with AI.
+Core Topic: Basic pattern for requesting actual feature code with AI.

 Core Topic: Request to improve and structure existing code.